Dean, Hugh Roy and Lillie Cranz Cullen

 (713)743-2019

-Professor Meredith J. Duncan is the Alumnae College Professor of Law and the Assistant Dean for Opportunities and Community Engagement at the University of Houston Law Center.
+Professor Meredith J. Duncan is the Alumnae College Professor of Law and the Assistant Dean for Opportunities, Pedagogy, and Community Engagement at the University of Houston Law Center.
 Her areas of expertise include legal ethics, criminal law, and torts.
-Duncan oversees the Law Center’s award-winning Pre-Law Pipeline Program, a program designed to increase the law school applicant pool.
-Her director responsibilities also involve working with the Juvenile and Children’s Advocacy Project, a program whose mission is to reduce juvenile crime and delinquency and improve the long-term educational success rates and life outcomes for socially and economically disadvantaged juveniles.
+As Assistant Dean for Opportunities, Pedagogy, and Community Engagement, Duncan oversees the Law Center’s award-winning Pre-Law Pipeline Programs, which are race-neutral, gender-neutral, and ethnic-neutral preparatory initiatives designed to equip first-generation undergraduate students, aspiring first-generation law students, and individuals from low-income backgrounds with essential information, tools, and training to develop a successful law school application.

 Duncan graduated with a B.A. in Political Science from Northwestern University and earned her law degree from the University of Houston Law Center.
 Upon graduation from the Law Center, she clerked for the Honorable Edith H. Jones, Judge for the United States Court of Appeals for the Fifth Circuit, and was an associate at Vinson & Elkins, L.L.P.
 She is the co-author of Tort Law: A Contemporary Approach, published by West Academic, and Advanced Torts: A Lawyer’s Perspective, published by Carolina Academic Press.
 She has published articles in leading legal publications, such as the Georgia Law Review, the Wake Forest Law Review, the Brooklyn Law Review, and the American Criminal Law Review.
 She is a member of the prestigious American Law Institute and a fellow of the American Bar Foundation.
 Duncan is a member of the Texas Bar Association, and she sits on West Academic’s Advisory Board.